Icosian calculus

 The icosian calculus is a non-commutative algebraic structure discovered by the Irish mathematician William Rowan Hamilton in 1856.

 In modern terms, he gave a group presentation of the icosahedral rotation group by generators and relations.

 Hamilton's discovery derived from his attempts to find an algebra of "triplets" or 3-tuples that he believed would reflect the three Cartesian axes.
-The symbols of the icosian calculus can be equated to moves between vertices on a dodecahedron.
+The symbols of the icosian calculus correspond to moves between vertices on a dodecahedron.
+(Hamilton originally thought in terms of moves between the faces of an icosahedron, which is equivalent by duality.
+This is the origin of the name "icosian".)
 Hamilton's work in this area resulted indirectly in the terms Hamiltonian circuit and Hamiltonian path in graph theory.
 He also invented the icosian game as a means of illustrating and popularising his discovery.